 But certain LED lights can be good for your aquarium plants!
 And just knowing that is a good place to start.

-In an effort to help you earn your green thumb (or maybe your blue-green thumb?), we’ve put together some information on growing aquarium plants with LEDs.
+To help you earn your green thumb (or maybe your blue-green thumb?), we’ve put together some information on growing aquarium plants with LEDs.

 Here’s what you’ll learn;